jmyers7/book/_sources/chapters/theory-to-practice.md

 plt.tight_layout()
 ```

-The KDE curve on the left is essentially the original KDE that we saw in the previous section.
-I mentioned then that it looked pretty strange, due to the repeated fluctuations up and down.
-Now, by playing with the bandwidth, we see how to smooth out these fluctuations.

 So, we've seen that KDEs are supposed to serve as estimates for the density curves of datasets, but they are highly sensitive to the choice of bandwidth $h$.
 How do you choose $h$?
 Just like the 'number of bins' parameter for histograms, you are best off first letting the computer decide the bandwidth for you, and then manually fine-tune it (if needed) until you get a KDE that you believe best represents the data.